 They are always friendly though, greeting us with waves and smiles as we pass them.
 We encountered many that were broken down on the side of the road overheating or with busted belts where the farmer was working hard at fixing them to make it home.

 We passed through many little farmers villages where the locals were sitting out front taking in the nice summer day or drying out corn they had just recently picked, which they spread across any concrete they could find, including the road.
-Chickens scatter from the roads as you pass though, many of them eying up the displays of corn, while dogs just give you a sleepy stare as they are sunning themselves on the road or curled up on someone’s door step.
+Chickens scatter from the roads as you pass through, many of them eying up the displays of corn, while dogs just give you a sleepy stare as they are sunning themselves on the road or curled up on someone’s doorstep.

-Cow crossing signs are not posted but we encountered cows eating on the side of the road grazing on what ever they could finf.
+Cow crossing signs are not posted but we encountered cows eating on the side of the road grazing on whatever they could find.
 Many took up the whole road and just looked at us like ‘who are you to make me move’ so we needed to take our time and wait for the cows to move on.
 Horns and the scooter did not seem to faze these cows at all.

 Once we finished, Lina took control and decided to drive.
 It’s always funny for me to be on the back of the bike, I would rather drive then ride but the endless windy country roads were the best roads to build up experience.
 The locals had a hoot when they saw a guy hugging a girl who was driving.